Super Mario World

 Super Mario World (Note: Known in Japan as Super Mario World: Super Mario Bros.
-4 (Japanese: スーパーマリオワールド: スーパーマリオブラザーズ4, Hepburn: Sūpā Mario Wārudo: Sūpā Mario Burazāzu fō)) is a platform game developed and published by Nintendo for the Super Nintendo Entertainment System (SNES).
-It was initially released in Japan in 1990, followed by releases in North America in 1991 and PAL territories in 1992.
+4 (Japanese: スーパーマリオワールド: スーパーマリオブラザーズ4, Hepburn: Sūpā Mario Wārudo: Sūpā Mario Burazāzu fō)) is a 1990 platform game developed and published by Nintendo for the Super Nintendo Entertainment System (SNES).
+It was released in Japan in 1990, in North America in 1991 and PAL territories in 1992.
 The player controls Mario on his quest to save Princess Peach and Dinosaur Land from the series' antagonist Bowser and the Koopalings.
 The gameplay is similar to that of earlier Super Mario games; players control Mario through a series of levels in which the goal is to reach the goalpost at the end.
-Super Mario World introduces Yoshi, a ridable dinosaur who can eat enemies and spit some of them out as projectiles.
+Super Mario World introduces Yoshi, a rideable dinosaur who can eat enemies and spit some of them out as projectiles.

 Nintendo Entertainment Analysis & Development developed the game, led by director Takashi Tezuka and producer and series creator Shigeru Miyamoto.
 It is the first Mario game for the SNES and was designed to make the most of the console's technical features.
 The development team had more freedom compared to the series installments for the Nintendo Entertainment System (NES).
-Yoshi was conceptualised during the development of the NES games but was not used until Super Mario World due to hardware limitations.
+Yoshi was conceptualised during the development of the NES games, but was not used until Super Mario World due to hardware limitations.

 Super Mario World is often considered one of the best games in the series and is cited as one of the greatest video games ever made.
 It sold more than twenty million copies worldwide, making it the best-selling SNES game.
 It also led to an animated television series and a 1995 prequel, Yoshi's Island.
-The game has been re-released on multiple occasions: It was part of the 1994 compilation Super Mario All-Stars + Super Mario World for the SNES and was re-released for the Game Boy Advance as Super Mario World: Super Mario Advance 2 in 2001, on the Virtual Console for the Wii, Wii U, and New Nintendo 3DS consoles, and as part of the Super NES Classic Edition.
+The game has been re-released on multiple occasions: it was part of the 1994 compilation Super Mario All-Stars + Super Mario World for the SNES and was re-released for the Game Boy Advance as Super Mario World: Super Mario Advance 2 in 2001, on the Virtual Console for the Wii, Wii U, and New Nintendo 3DS consoles, and as part of the Super NES Classic Edition.
 Both the SNES and GBA versions were rereleased for Nintendo Switch as part of the Nintendo Classics service.